This year the Duchess of Sussex is enjoying her first Christmas as a member of the royal family.

 The traditions followed by the royal family at Christmas are a little different from many households in the UK.

-While most people open their presents on Christmas Day, the royal family still keeps to the German practice of opening gifts on Christmas Eve.
+While most people across the country open their presents on Christmas Day, the royal family still keep to the German practice of opening their gifts on Christmas Eve.

 The Queen, the Duke of Edinburgh and other royals usually congregate in the White Drawing Room at Sandringham House the day before Christmas to put the finishing touches to a 20ft (6m) tree cut from the estate.

-Presents are placed on a pristine white linen-covered trestle table, with cards marking exactly where each pile of gifts should be put.
+Presents are placed on a white linen-covered trestle table, with cards marking exactly where the piles of gifts should be put.

 The Queen likes practical presents, but not overly extravagant ones, and the royals also reportedly like to exchange joke or non-costly quirky gifts.